Alice-lei/PrivGrid/Share-gen/README.md

-# AMT-via-SIP
+# Share-gen

 ## Function

-This project implements the generation of multiplicative triples.
+This project implements the generation of secure share.

 ## Compile